mamosk/social_networking_kata/README.md

 - **`mono`** - user data is managed by the CLI itself, using the file system

 ### CLI help
-You can type `help` in the CLI in order to display following output:
+If you type `help` in the CLI you'll see this:
 ```
 kata commands:
   <user name> -> <message>           -> post message to user timeline